-The Maryland-National Capital Park and Planning Commission is a bi-county agency created by the General Assembly of Maryland in 1927.
-The Commission's geographic authority extends to the great majority of Montgomery and Prince George's Counties; the Maryland-Washington Regional District (M-NCPPC planning jurisdiction) comprises 1,001 square miles, while the Metropolitan District (parks) comprises 919 square miles, in the two counties.
+The Maryland-National Capital Park and Planning Commission (M-NCPPC) is a bi-county agency created by the General Assembly of Maryland in 1927.
+The Commission's geographic authority extends to the great majority of Montgomery and Prince George's Counties; the Maryland-Washington Regional District (M-NCPPC planning jurisdiction) comprises 1,001 square miles, while the Metropolitan District (parks) comprises 919 square miles in the two counties.

 The Commission is charged with preparing, adopting, and amending or extending The General Plan (On Wedges and Corridors) for the Physical Development of the Maryland-Washington Regional District in Montgomery and Prince George's Counties.
-The Commission operates in each County through Planning Boards appointed by those County governments.
-The Boards are responsible for all local plans, zoning amendments, subdivision regulations, and administration of parks.
+The Commission operates in each county through Planning Boards appointed by the county government.
+The Boards are responsible for preparing all local plans, zoning amendments, subdivision regulations, and administration of parks.

-The Maryland-National Capital Park and Planning Commission encourages the involvement and participation of individuals with disabilities, and its facilities are accessible.
-For assistance with special needs (e.g., large print materials, listening devices, sign language interpretation, etc.), please contact the M-NCPPC Montgomery County Commissioners Office, 301-495-4605 or at mcp-chair@mncppc-mc.org.
-Maryland residents can also use the free Maryland Relay Service for assistance with calls to or from hearing or speech impaired persons; for information, go to www.mdrelay.org/ or call (866) 269-9006.
+The M-NCPPC encourages the involvement and participation of all individuals in the community, including those with disabilities, in the planning and review processes.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), the M-NCPPC will not discriminate against individuals with disabilities on the basis of disability in its services, programs or activities.
+The M-NCPCC works to make its facilities and materials accessible and to hold public meetings in locations that are, likewise, accessible.
+The M-NCPPC will generally provide, upon request, appropriate aids and services and make reasonable modifications to policies and programs for persons with disabilities (e.g. large print materials, listening devices, sign language interpretation, etc.).
+For assistance with such requests, please contact the M-NCPPC Montgomery County Commissioners' Office, at least a week in advance, at (301) 495-4605 or at mcp-chair@mncppc-mc.org.
+Maryland residents can also use the free Maryland Relay Service for assistance with calls to or from hearing or speech impaired persons; for information, go to www.mdrelay. org or call (866) 269-9006.
+Residents may also call the TTY number, (301) 495-1331, for assistance.